A Song of Wonder

 The same words as we've got here in our Psalm.
 God has elevated the created creature, us, to a position of authority and responsibility.
 David's song doesn't describe why, but God is acting out of His nature.
 He's acting with care and with love.
 He is mindful of us, and He's elevated humanity to a position of authority.

 That's the glory and honour He gives us.
-Mere created beings have been given some of the authority and responsibility of the Creator.
+Mere created beings have been given some of the authority and responsibility of the creator.
 What a privilege.
-David kind of stops there.
+David kinda stops there.
 He wonders about such honour from God, but God doesn't stop there.

-These verses, "What is mankind that you are mindful of them, human beings that you care for them?" used to be translated as "What is man that you are mindful of them?
-The son of man that you care for them?"
-Well, I think you've got it in the ESV.
-So we used to read "man" and understand mankind, all of humanity, and we used to read "son of man" as descendants of humanity.
+These verses, what is mankind that you are mindful of them, human beings that you care for them, used to be translated like, what is man that you are mindful of him, the son of man that you care for him.
+I think you've got that in the ESV.
+So we used to read man and understand mankind, all of humanity, and we used to read son of man as descendants of humanity.
 And as our language has become more gendered and it's begun to be read differently, our translators have made the decision to update the language.
 But as we've done that, we might tend to miss something here.

 Although if you've got the ESV, you probably won't.
 Because a thousand years after this song, Jesus came.
 What was His favourite title for Himself?
 Son of man.
 Son of man.

-In taking this title, Jesus, the Creator God, maker of heaven and Earth, comes to live with us and identify with us.
-He wasn't just God living in a human body or avatar or living in a human type of robot to control.
-In the Son of man, Jesus was made to be one of us.
+In taking this title, Jesus, the creator God, maker of heaven and earth, comes to live with us and identify with us.
+He wasn't just God living in a human avatar or living in a human type of robot to control.
+In the son of man, Jesus was made to be one of us.
 He takes up this title to identify with us and become one of us.
-But so much more than that, as Jesus adopts humanity, as He titles Himself the Son of God, the Son of man, we see the Creator made for a time a little lower than His creation.
+But so much more than that, as Jesus adopts humanity, as He titles Himself the Son of Man, we see the creator made for a time a little lower than His creation.

 He cares and is mindful of us.
 Do you feel insignificant?
 Compared to God, you are.
 But in God's eyes, you are not.
 It's wonderful.